From Evidence to Verdict: An Agent-Based Forensic Framework for AI-Generated Image Detection: Evaluation

 \subsection{Dataset Construction}

-To comprehensively evaluate our agentic framework, we consider both controlled and real-world scenarios.
-We therefore construct our benchmark dataset to cover two distinct settings: \textit{in-the-lab} and \textit{in-the-wild}.
-The \textit{in-the-lab} setting consists of images collected from well-curated, controlled datasets commonly used in prior research, while the \textit{in-the-wild} setting comprises images sourced from diverse, unconstrained online platforms, reflecting the complexity and unpredictability of real-world data.
+To comprehensively evaluate our multi-agent framework under both controlled and open-world conditions, we construct a benchmark dataset covering two complementary settings: \textit{in-the-lab} and \textit{in-the-wild}.
+The \textit{in-the-lab} setting consists of well-curated datasets commonly used in prior work, where image sources and generation processes are relatively controlled.
+In contrast, the \textit{in-the-wild} setting comprises images collected from unconstrained online platforms, reflecting the diversity, noise, and uncertainty encountered in real-world forensic scenarios.

-Our curated dataset comprises a total of 6000 images, evenly distributed across the two settings, with each containing 1500 AI-generated images and 1500 real images.
-For the \textit{in-the-lab} setting, real images are sampled from well-established, curated datasets frequently used in image generation and detection research.
-Specifically, we sample 500 images each from Flickr30k~\cite{PWCCHL15}, ImageNet~\cite{DDSLLF09}, and the DIV2K dataset~\cite{AT17}.
-The AI-generated counterparts are obtained from GenImage~\cite{ZCYHLLTHHW23} and FakeBench~\cite{LLWLWRL24}.
-We sample 100 images from each of the 8 generative models included in GenImage, and 70 images from each of the 10 models in FakeBench, resulting in a total of 1500 AI-generated images.
+The benchmark contains 6,000 images in total, evenly split between the two settings, with 1,500 real and 1,500 AI-generated images per setting.
+For the \textit{in-the-lab} setting, real images are sampled from Flickr30k~\cite{PWCCHL15}, ImageNet~\cite{DDSLLF09}, and DIV2K~\cite{AT17} (500 images each).
+AI-generated images are obtained from GenImage~\cite{ZCYHLLTHHW23} and FakeBench~\cite{LLWLWRL24}, by sampling 100 images from each of the eight models in GenImage and 70 images from each of the ten models in FakeBench, yielding 1,500 AI-generated samples.